-All praise and glory to the Father be And Son and Spirit, undivided Three, As hath been alway, shall be, and is now, To Thee, O God, the everlasting Thou.
+ALL praise and glory to the Father be, And Son and Spirit, undivided Three, As hath been alway, shall be, and is now, To thee, O God, the everlasting thou.

-BD.
-Edward Henry Bickersteth (1825-).

-By all holy spirits that fill the wide heaven,

-And saints upon earth, let praises be given

-To God, in Three Persons, the God we adore,

-As it has been; now is, and shall be e'ermore.
+By all holy spirits that fill the wide heaven, And saints upon earth, let praises be given To God in three Persons, the God we adore, As it has been, now is, and shall be evermore.

-By angels in heaven of every degree, And saints upon earth, all praise be addressed

-To God in Three Persons, one God ever blest,

-As it has been, now is, and always shall be.
+By angels in heaven of every degree, And saints upon earth, all praise be addressed To God in three Persons, one God ever blest, As it has been, now is, and always shall be.

-All glory to God, the Father, the Son, And Spirit of grace the great Three and One;

-Let highest ascriptions forever be given By all the creation on earth and in heaven.
+All glory to God, the Father, the Son, And Spirit of grace the great Three in One; Let highest ascriptions forever be given By all the creation on earth and in heaven.